sami-dev/MultiBrandLoginPage/README.md

 	<br/>
 	<img src="Documentation/Images/IdP-008.png" alt="Add Identity Provider"/>
 	<br/>
+	* Note: The last highlighted part of Assertion Consumer Service (ACS) URL provides **idp** value.
+This value be will be sent as **idp** query string parameter value to pick green branded login page.

 ## Step 3.
 Enabling CORS (Trusted Origins) ##
 In Okta, CORS (Cross-Origin Resource Sharing) allows JavaScript hosted on your websites to make an XHR to the Okta API with the Okta session cookie.
 Every website origin must be explicitly permitted via the administrator UI for CORS.
 You have to enable CORS for the Branded Login pages.